From Laravel to Spring Boot: overview to start quickly

 , @Setter

 ) you can use on top of your class so that constructors, getters and setters are generated automatically for you.
-Having to learn another dependency may feel cumbersome, but it's gonna require 10 minutes and it's great to speed up your beginner journey.
+Having to learn yet another thing may feel cumbersome, but it's gonna require 10 minutes and it's great to speed up your beginner journey.
 Otherwise just use your IDE option to generate constructor, getters and setters.

 Migrations